Angel Of London Bridge attacked by all three knifemen as she tended to victim

-A young woman dubbed the Angel Of London Bridge was stabbed in the head when she rushed to the aid of another victim after telling her friends: “I’m a nurse.
-I have to go and help”, an inquest has heard.
+A woman dubbed the Angel Of London Bridge was killed after rushing in to help a victim of the terror attack, saying: “I’m a nurse.
+I have to go and help”.

-She was caught on mobile phone footage bending over the stricken Frenchman on the ground when she was set upon by all three knifemen.
+She was caught on film bending over the stricken Frenchman on the ground when she was set upon by all three knifemen.

 The Old Bailey heard how Khuram Butt, 27, appeared to make a stabbing motion before Rachid Redouane, 30, and Youssef Zaghba, 22, also moved in.

-The tip of Butt’s 12-in pink ceramic blade was later found embedded in Ms Boden’s head.
+The tip of Butt’s 12-inch pink ceramic blade was later found embedded in Ms Boden’s head.

 CCTV footage showed her clearly injured as she fled the carnage before she collapsed.

+He told the court he knelt down and looked into her eyes to check on her.

+He said: “Her eyes were moving wildly.
+She had difficulties breathing.
+I was talking to her and then her eyes stopped moving.

-Ms Boden had been dining in the restaurant with two friends, Harriet Mooney and Melanie Schroeder, when the attackers’ van crashed into railings above.
+Ms Boden had been dining in Boro Bistro with two friends, Harriet Mooney and Melanie Schroeder, when the attackers’ van crashed into railings above.

-She leapt up to help casualties of the debris which had rained down on outside tables.

 In a statement read to court, Ms Schroeder said: “Kirsty jumped up and said ‘I’m a nurse.
 I have to go and help.
 I need to see if they need help’.”